-In September 2020, the cash flow from financing activities was MCh\$30,766 which mainly corresponds to the drawn on the committed credit line for US\$100 million compensated in part by the payment of dividends.
-In September 2019, the cash flow used in financing activities was MCh\$63,559, which corresponds almost entirely to the payment of dividends.
+In December 2020, the cash flow from financing activities was MCh\$42,664.
+In December 2019, the cash flow used in financing activities was MCh\$97,744, for both periods the flows correspond almost entirely to the payment of dividends.